Tony Romo Trade Rumors: Cowboys Visit With Former Browns QB To Replace Romo

 If the Cowboys are able to sign Josh McCown to their roster, it would not only provide a suitable veteran backup for their young star quarterback Dak Prescott but also a mentor.
 In an interesting side note, Ed Werder of ESPN also said that McCown seems to prefer to wait for an official decision to be made about Tony Romo before he would join the Dallas Cowboys.

-It’s being reported that the Cowboys will first get the option to “designate Romo as a June 1 cut” this Thursday.
+It’s being reported that the Cowboys will first get the option to “designate Romo as a June 1 cut” on this Thursday.
 That would allow them to spread a salary cap hit of $19.6 million over the 2017 and 2018 NFL seasons.
 It would help them save $14 million against the cap this year but not until after June 2, which is when most of the top free agents are likely to have signed elsewhere.
 For that reason, the Cowboys might just release Romo to save $5.1 million against the cap which they could immediately put to use for signing a quality free agent.

 While McCown is no longer a member of the Cleveland Browns, his most recent team has also been mentioned in NFL trade rumors.
 The team has indicated a strong interest in adding a reliable quarterback to their roster, as reports have indicated Cleveland wants to trade for New England Patriots backup QB Jimmy Garoppolo.
 The proposed deal has Cleveland sending at least this year’s No. 12 pick over to New England, but there is no word on if the Patriots are seriously considering the deal, or adding more to it.